-One of the biggies is that they don’t want to use any resources in this area.
-As well as that, some marketing managers believe that it’s super difficult to track progress correctly and joke that you need to be a mind reader in order to get it right.
+One of the biggest problems is that many marketers don’t want to put their hard-earned budget toward improving it.
+Others believe that tracking your progress correctly is nearly impossible and will even joke that you need to be a mind reader to get it right.

-If you’ve had all of these thoughts about your brand identity, then this blog post is dedicated to you.
-Read on to find out why your company’s branding is crucial.
+If you’ve ever felt this way about brand identity, then this article is for you.
+To find out why your company’s brand identity is crucial, read on.

 What is Brand Identity?

-Their identity is working.
+Their light red color palette continues this warm and fuzzy feeling, and the font used is fun and friendly.
+Most importantly, their brand identity is working.
 How do we know?
 We took a little peek into Airbnb's brand awareness.

 Why You Need to Create a Brand Identity to Grow